 How the Standards Commissioner investigates complaints

 If the Commissioner for Standards in Public Life decides that a complaint is inadmissible or that he should not investigate it, he will write to the complainant to say why.

 If the Commissioner decides to investigate the complaint, he will forward it to the person who is the subject of the complaint and ask that person for his or her reactions.
 This is in keeping with the requirements of the law and the principles of natural justice.

-If you wish to make a complaint but you do not want your identity to be disclosed to the subject of your complaint, please make this clear to the Commissioner.
+If you intend to make a complaint but you do not want your identity to be disclosed to the subject of your complaint, please make this clear to the Commissioner.
 He will decide whether and how to investigate your complaint with this in mind.

 The Commissioner must suspend his investigation if the case he is investigating becomes the subject of legal proceedings, an inquest by the Court of Magistrates, or a police investigation.
 The Commissioner himself can refer a case to the police (or another authority) if he considers this necessary.
 In this case too the Commissioner must suspend his investigation, but he is empowered to ask the police for updates about their own investigation and when they expect to conclude it.